nicolasleon/Shortcuts/Readme.md

 # Shortcuts (EN)

-This module allows users to add shortcuts to backoffice's pages in order to quickly navigate in the backoffice.
+This module allows users to add shortcuts to Thelia's backoffice.
+You can then quickly go to any backoffice pages.

 ## Installation